rails/rails/guides/source/contributing_to_ruby_on_rails.md

 >I like the way you've restructured that code in generate_finder_sql - much nicer.
 The tests look good too.

-If your comment simply says "+1", then odds are that other reviewers aren't going to take it too seriously.
+If your comment simply reads "+1", then odds are that other reviewers aren't going to take it too seriously.
 Show that you took the time to review the pull request.

 Contributing to the Rails Documentation
 ---------------------------------------